 - parent support and direction to learn how to deal with Ryan more effectively

 It was found during the course of assessment of Ryan’s interests and aptitude that he enjoyed the carpentry work that he and his father did together at the cottage – building docks and ongoing repair and maintenance.
 In fact, Ryan was very good at construction work and had an interest in considering this trade.
 His parents were both university educated and had professional degrees.
-Their expectations for Ryan to be a university graduate needed to be addressed.
-So did Ryan’s motivation.
+Their expectations for Ryan to be a university graduate needed to be adjusted.
+Ryan’s motivation needed to be understood.

-His ambivalence to becoming more responsible and focus on accomplishments was addressed through motivational counselling and goal setting.
-His desire for his own success led to a recognition that he would rather be working with his hands creating than doing something like his parents working in an office.
+Ryan’s desire for his own success led to a recognition that he would rather be working with his hands creating than working in an office.
 Over the summer, he worked long and hard hours for a landscape company.
 Ryan enrolled in a college in a Construction Trades Techniques apprenticeship course that September.
-Study skills coaching was provided while he went to college to prevent a repeat of what happened with his university experience.
+Study skills coaching was arranged while he was at college to prevent a repeat of what happened with his university experience.

-Reduction in his alcohol and drug use was addressed through counselling.
-His goal was to reduce, and to not use alcohol and drugs Monday to Thursday and moderate use on weekends.
+Reduction in his alcohol and drug use was achieved.
 His engagement in work and study activities that he enjoyed seemed to help him feel better about himself and reduced his focus on substances.